 So, that’s the background clearance when you receive a Central Registry exception.

 Arizona Central Registry Exception

-A Central Registry Exception is for individuals who are listed on the CPS central registry.
-After receiving an application the Board will conduct an expedited review.
+A Central Registry Exception is for individuals listed on the CPS central registry.
+After receiving an application, the Board will conduct an expedited review.
 The Arizona Board of Fingerprinting determines whether to grant a central registry exception within twenty days of receiving the application.
-Chelle Law handles Arizona Central Registry Exception applications with the Arizona Fingerprint Board.
-Fingerprint Clearance Card hearing lawyers.

 What is the Arizona Central Registry Exception?